2020 in ONE Championship: ONE Infinity 1 (Cancelled)

 ONE Infinity 1 was expected to be a combat sport event held by ONE Championship in Manila, Philippines.
 The event was cancelled due to the COVID-19 pandemic.

 Background

 The event was originally expected to take place in Chongqing, China on April 11.
 However, on February 6, the event was moved to the Istora Senayan in Jakarta, Indonesia due to the COVID-19 pandemic.
 Next the event was once again rescheduled, this time for 29 May in Manila, Philippines.
 The event was cancelled due to the COVID-19 pandemic.

 Former UFC Flyweight Champion Demetrious Johnson was handed a shot at reigning ONE Flyweight Champion, Adriano Moraes.

-A ONE Kickboxing Light Heavyweight Championship bout between current champion Roman Kryklia and former SUPERKOMBAT Super Cruiserweight Champion Andrei Stoica was slated to serve as the event co-headliner.
+A ONE Light Heavyweight Kickboxing World Championship bout between current champion Roman Kryklia and former SUPERKOMBAT Super Cruiserweight Champion Andrei Stoica was slated to serve as the event co-headliner.